 Treatments For Acid Reflux In Dogs

-The treatment for acid reflux in dogs usually consists of withholding food for one or two days, then resuming feeding with small, frequent meals of a low-fat, low-protein diet, rather than large, infrequent meals.
+The treatment for acid reflux in dogs usually consists of withholding food for one or two days.
+Then feeding can resume with small, frequent meals of a low-fat, low-protein diet, rather than large, infrequent meals.

 Fat and protein are usually responsible for increasing gastric acid, so they must be regulated.
 Dry dog food may be switched out for hydrated or homemade food like chicken or broccoli.

-Have you ever had a dog that suffered from acid reflux?
-What did you do to help their condition?
-Let us know in the comments.
+Has your dog ever suffered from acid reflux?
+What did you and your vet do to help them?
+Let us know in the comments below!